The Taung Child and the Bird of Prey

 studying the collecting habits of large birds of prey around the world.
 In 2006, one particular

-Scott McGraw came up with a list of characters, or taphonomic
+group of researchers led by Scott McGraw came up with a list of characters, or taphonomic

 signatures that could be used to identify the hallmarks of an assemblage of bones collected by an